29 breath-taking places to go in Colombia: The Ultimate Bucketlist

 A brightly-painted town in the lush green mountains of Colombia’s coffee region.
 Not to be missed is a coffee farm tour and hike through the Cocora Valley, where you’ll see the world’s tallest wax palm trees.
-While Salento can no longer be called sleepy, the nearby town of Filandia offers respite from the tourism.
+While Salento can no longer be called sleepy, there are still a few places to go in Colombia’s coffee region for some peace and quiet, such as the nearby town of Filandia.

 The less-visited places to go in Colombia

 Right on the tri-border where Colombia, Peru and Brazil meet, Leticia is the gateway to the Amazon.
 From here, you can explore the sights, sounds and wildlife of the rainforest, and even catch a 4-day boat down the Amazon river to Manaus.
 It’s yet another totally different view of Colombia, and one that will have you so enthralled that you might just forget the rest of the world actually exists.

 While this lesser-visited of the Colombia must-see is actually just an arid area and not technically a desert, it sure does resemble one!
 Tatacoa’s moon-like landscape are a wonder to behold, especially if you camp there under the stars at night.
 Every year there is a huuuuuge electronic music festival there in October where things get pretty wild, but otherwise it’s a serene place to get lost in the orange rockiness.